mieweb/docs/content/functions/document-management/printing-and-print-definitions/print-definitions.md

 **Number Pages**: By default, this field is checked, meaning all documents printed from the print definition will have page numbering.
 Do not check if page numbering is not preferred.

 **Restriction Control**: This is not typically checkmarked.
 When checked, only specified users will have permission to utilize the print definition.
 Users with the Manage Print Def Restrictions security setting enabled will have the ability to restrict the print definition to specific users/departments, when editing or adding print definitions.
-This is discussed in more detail above, under the [Restricting a Print Definition](#restricting-a-print-definition) section.
+This is discussed in more detail below, under the [Restricting a Print Definition](https://docs.enterprisehealth.com/functions/document-management/printing-and-print-definitions/print-definitions/#restricting-a-print-definition) section.

 **Scheduler Override Control**: The Scheduler Override Control was designed to allow users the ability to create print definitions that override selected print definitions, when specific appointment details are met.
 To enable this functionality, place a checkmark in the box, complete the remaining fields, and save.
 Additional information and how to establish this function can be found under the  section.